Appeasement: Anglo-German Naval Agreement

 The 1935 Anglo-German Naval Agreement had Britain permit Germany to begin rebuilding the German Navy, including its U-boats, despite Germany having repeatedly violated the Treaty of Versailles.
 Previously, since the Night of the Long Knives and the attempted coup against Engelbert Dollfuss in Austria, a pro-Austria (then an Italian satellite) Mussolini sought a common front with Britain and France against Hitler’s revisionism, the Stresa Front.

 However a similar mutual defence pact with the Soviet Union by French foreign minister Louis Barthou, killed with King Alexander I of Yugoslavia in 1934, had been ratified anyway by the French in 1935, this driving Conservative opinion in Britain against the Stresa Front and in favour of direct dealing with Germany, hence the signing of the Agreement.
-This was the first significant step in a process that had begun with the failure of the Disarmament Conferences which had started with high hopes in 1933-34, that saw British government and large sections of public opinion alike work towards a new arrangement with Germany that would include her equitably as a partner in the affairs of Europe, as opposed to that prescribed by the Treaty of Versailles.
-Only then, it was felt would Germany feel at ease and lasting peace be attained- a policy which might indeed have worked had German foreign policy been directed by more moderate and cautious traditional right-wingers, like previously under Gustav Stresemann during the Weimar era, instead of by Hitler, a gambler “va banque” and megalomaniac.
+This marked the first major step in a process originating from the failed Disarmament Conferences of 1933–34, which had begun optimistically, and led the British government and public opinion to seek a new European settlement treating Germany as an equal partner instead of under the Treaty of Versailles.
+The policy might have succeeded had German foreign policy been steered by moderate, cautious traditional right-wingers, as under Gustav Stresemann in the Weimar era, rather than by Hitler, a "va banque" gambler and megalomaniac.

 According to A.J.P.
 Taylor, the British government was a key player with agency in the non-fascist camp’s diplomatic scene of the 1930s, as the United States was still overwhelmingly isolationist following the reaction to interventionism after 1917-18, and France was paralysed by a number of successive governments of the French Third Republic, often with razor-thin political margins that they did not wish to expend it on foreign policy and so chose or were obliged to follow Britain’s lead up until September 1939.